RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 [alt text](assets/img/verify_response.png)

-## Task 06 – Final Agent Builder Join & response input Structuring
+## Task 07 – Final Agent Builder Join & response input Structuring
-Now that all three agents (SQL, Search, Scheduler) have emitted results, we perform a final conditional join with the orchestrator metadata.
+Now that all three agents (mongo, Search, Scheduler) have emitted results, we perform a final conditional join with the orchestrator metadata.
 This gives us a fully enriched context for each user query.

 🔹 Step 1: Join All Agent Results
 This query joins orchestrator_metadata with the three agent response topics conditionally, based on which agents were triggered (mongo_agent, search_agent, scheduler_agent).